Car crash victim Degenkolb back in business on Tour

 Thomas started the day a minute ahead of his nominative captain Froome, who eventually struggled back to the lead pack on his own.

+"Winning this race in the yellow jersey would have made a lovely photo, he said.

+"So maybe I'll get away on Tuesday's stage," which is a rolling run into the Alps and looks perfect for him.

-On a mixed day for Spain's Movistar team Alejandro Valverde gained a little time on his GC rivals, Nairo Quintana finished with the main group and Mikel Landa made a horrible error, falling off when reaching for a water bottle, losing time.
+On a mixed day for Spain's Movistar team Alejandro Valverde and Nairo Quintana finished with the main group and Mikel Landa made a horrible error, falling off when reaching for a water bottle but only losing seven seconds in the end.

 Amazingly Dan Martin, who woke up feeling "much, much better" after his crash on Saturday, kept pace as did Tom Dumoulin.

-The 155km stage featuring 22km of rough cobbled sections was expected to claim victims and thr first one had nothing to do with cobbles as Porte fell and looked to have broken his shoulder, leaving the race in tears after 10km.
+The rough sections were expected to claim victims and the first one had nothing to do with cobbles as Porte fell and looked to have broken his shoulder, leaving the race in tears after 10km.

-Winner in a spectacular style of the past two stages Dutch ace Dylan Groenewegen fell half way just around ste course, but was just one of dozens of rides to hit the floor.
+Winner in a spectacular style of the past two stages Dutch ace Dylan Groenewegen fell half way just around the course, but was just one of dozens of rides to hit the floor.